nikhilsourav/Go-weather/README.md

-#Weather app
+## Weather appp
 This is a simple weather app.
-The data is provided by openweathermap.org
+The data is provided by [openweathermap.org].